Increase Productivity in Pipe Fabrication With Advanced Wire Processes | MillerWelds

 • Excellent fusion and reduced toe angles that reduce grinding on the side face of the weld

-The RMD process compensates for differences in operator technique by maintaining a consistent arc length regardless of contact tip-to-work distance, which is especially helpful for new welders who have trouble maintaining the correct distance.
+The RMD process compensates for differences in operator technique by maintaining a consistent arc length regardless of contact tip-to-work distance.
+This is especially helpful for new welders who have trouble maintaining the correct distance.

-Because the process produces a faster-freezing, calmer weld puddle, it also offers the potential to eliminate the need for a hot pass, which can save time and money.
+Because the process produces a faster-freezing, calmer weld puddle, it also offers the potential to eliminate the hot pass, which can save time and money.
 Typically, stick, TIG and traditional MIG create root passes that are 1/8-inch to 3/16-inch thick, depending on the operator.
-This requires a hot pass to add more metal so that subsequent fill passes with flux-cored arc welding or spray transfer MIG don’t melt through the root pass.
+This requires a hot pass to add more metal so that subsequent fill passes don’t melt through the root pass.
 RMD creates a thicker root pass — typically 3/16 inch or greater — which is enough to support the heat input of pulsed MIG or flux-cored fill passes without a hot pass.

 The process is also fairly simple to learn, which helps reduce time spent on operator training.
 If an operator can already weld with MIG, they can become productive with RMD in a few hours.
 Typical training times for apprentice welders is about two days.